solid/authentication-panel/HttpSignature.md

 Signature-Input: sig1=(); keyId="did:key:z6MkiTBz1ymuepAQ4HEHYSF1H8quG5GLVVQR3djdX3mDooWp"; created=1402170695
 ```

-The verification process then needs to verify that the signature is correct, and that the credential identifies the user with the same key, and is signed by a legitimate Certificate Authority entitled to make Claims about age.
+The Server Guard then needs to verify that the signature is correct, that the credential identifies the user with the same key, and that it is signed by a legitimate Certificate Authority entitled to make Claims about age.

 How to determine which Certificate Authority are legitimate for which claims, is outside the scope of this specification.
 This is known in the Self-Sovereign Identity space as a Governance Framework, and will potentially require a [Web of Nations](https://co-operating.systems/2020/06/01/WoN.pdf).